 Is speeding an inherently unsafe activity?
 Not necessarily.
 But what it is is a defiant disrespect for other drivers, passengers, and local traffic laws when and if a person is using their vehicle to go from point A to point B while letting loose their inner BULLY.

 Road Rage is a symptom of Dark Triad personality disorder.
 Dark Triad people show symptoms of ASPD and NPD with a Machiavellian nature and Sadistic streak.
 Remember this… because bottom line, it’s one of the clearest red flag warnings to judges, police, social service agents, and other authority figures who have common sense and thoughtful personalities that a person has a criminal nature.

-Truly, it’s one of the most disconcerting red flags of all, noting road rage is a poker tell (or sorts) for ASPD [Anti-Social Personality Disorder] as well as things like NPD [Narcissistic Personality Disorder], HPD [Histrionic Personality Disorder], and BPD [Borderline Personality Disorder.
-People can and should be outraged at judges who allow repeat traffic offenders off with guilt charges adjudicated for criminal traffic violations… but more importantly, friends and family members of any person who drives with a sense of entitlement that reflects callous disregard for both themselves, any person riding in the car, or public safety should absolutely refuse to ride with them behind the wheel even for the most mundane of errand-running or commuter activities.
+Truly, it’s one of the most disconcerting red flags of all, noting road rage is a poker tell (of sorts) for ASPD [Anti-Social Personality Disorder] as well as things like NPD [Narcissistic Personality Disorder], HPD [Histrionic Personality Disorder], and BPD [Borderline Personality Disorder.
+People can and should be outraged at judges who allow repeat traffic offenders off with guilt charges adjudicated for criminal traffic violations… but more importantly, friends and family members of any person who drives with a sense of entitlement that reflects a callous disregard for both themselves, any person riding in the car, or public safety should absolutely refuse to ride with them behind the wheel even for the most mundane of errand-running or commuter activities.